 Advise the Assembly concerning police and fire department matters, make recommendations concerning public safety, and undertake such other duties as the Assembly may assign.
 (SGC 2.19)

 Assist in planning new harbors; evaluate needs for harbor services; examine and update harbor ordinances; review operations and budgets; recommend priorities and rates; prepare an annual report to assembly on the status of the harbor system.
 (SGC 13.02.030)

 To work towards catalyzing a healthy community now and in the future by proposing solutions to environmental, social, and economic concerns of the City and Borough of Sitka, its partners, and community members.
 (SGC 2.15)

 The Tourism Task Force will help facilitate the transition into long-term tourism management and make final recommendations to the Assembly no later than April 30, 2024.

 Make recommendations regarding needs to existing landscape areas; investigate sites for new trees and landscaping; plan, institute, and maintain tree and landscape projects.
 (SGC 2.54)

 Joining A Board Or Commission

-For specific information please call the Deputy Municipal Clerk's Office at 747-1826.
+For specific information, please call the Deputy Clerk at 907-747-1826.
 Interested persons must submit a letter of interest and a board application to the Municipal Clerk's Office.